-On March 7, 2012, the Company completed the acquisition of Cycleo, a privately held company based in France that develops IP for wireless long-range semiconductor products used in smart metering and other industrial and consumer markets.
+On March 7, 2012, the Company completed the acquisition of Cycleo, a privately held company based in France that develops intellectual property ("IP") for wireless long-range semiconductor products used in smart metering and other industrial and consumer markets.
 Under the terms of the agreement, Semtech paid the stockholders of Cycleo \$5 million in cash at closing.

-Additionally, pursuant to the deferred compensation arrangement with Cycleo stockholders, the Company potentially may make payments totaling up to approximately \$16 million based on the achievement of a combination of certain revenue and operating income milestones by Cycleo over the period of four years beginning on April 30, 2012, provided the individuals are employed at the end of the four-year period.
-The actual earn-out payment will be accounted for as post compensation expense over the service period.
+Additionally, pursuant to the earn-out arrangement with Cycleo stockholders, the Company potentially may make payments totaling up to approximately \$16 million based on the achievement of a combination of certain revenue and operating income milestones by Cycleo over the period of four years beginning on April 30, 2012.
+For certain of the Cycleo stockholders, payment of the earn-out liability is contingent upon employment at the end of the four-year period and is accounted for as post-acquisition compensation expense over the service period.
+The portion of the earn-out liability that is not dependent on continued employment is included in the purchase price allocation at March 7, 2012.
+During the six months ended July 29, 2012, the Company recognized \$977,000 of compensation expense related to the deferred compensation liability.
+These costs are included in the Unaudited Consolidated Condensed Statements of Income for the six months ended July 29, 2012 under "Product development and engineering" (\$635,000) and "Selling, general and administrative" (\$342,000).

-The acquisition is accounted for under the acquisition method of accounting in accordance with the FASB's Accounting Standards Codification ("ASC") Topic 805, Business Combinations.
+The acquisition is accounted for under the acquisition method of accounting in accordance with the FASB's ASC Topic 805, Business Combinations.
 Total acquisition consideration is allocated to the acquired tangible and intangible assets and assumed liabilities of Cycleo based on their respective estimated fair values as of the acquisition date.
 Any excess of the acquisition consideration over the fair value of assets acquired and liabilities assumed is allocated to goodwill.
 The Company expects that all such goodwill will not be deductible for tax purposes.